 - Main Entrance opens at 8:15 a.m. (students admitted to the building) - School starts at 8:30 a.m. - Students arriving after 8:30 a.m., are considered tardy (unexcused) unless they have been called in or signed in by a parent/guardian - Attendance line 630-529-1883 (please leave a message on the attendance line to report absences or tardies before 9:00 a.m.
 State your child's name along with a reason for the absence or tardy - Office hours are 8:15 a.m. to 4:15 p.m. - Students are not to be on campus prior to 8:15 a.m.
-There is no supervision on duty prior to this time - Students should leave the school building and school grounds at 3:30 p.m., unless participating in an after school activity - Students must walk their bikes, skateboards, etc., while on the school campus - Food or drink is not allowed on school grounds unless approved for a school sponsored activity
+There is no supervision on duty prior to this time - Students should leave the school building and school grounds at 3:30 p.m., unless participating in an after school activity - Students must walk their bikes, skateboards, etc., while on the school campus - E-bikes and e-scooters are not permitted on school property during arriva/dismissal times and during school hours - Food or drink is not allowed on school grounds unless approved for a school sponsored activity